 One of the premier competitions in world football and certainly around all of Africa is the Africa Cup of Nations.
 The 2021 tournament is being held in Cameroon in early January to early February 2021.
 Last year’s winners were Algeria, and they are sure to get decent odds to do it again as defending champions by Indiana sports gambling sites and other online sportsbooks.
+In this article, you will know about How is qualifying shaping up for AFCON 2021.

 Before the real action gets underway though, the various countries wishing to be there have to qualify.
 The AFCON 2021 qualification games have already started and will run until September 2020, all being well.
 While Cameroon are already in the hat as hosts, the other teams are still battling hard to book a spot.
 But how is qualifying shaping up across all the groups?
 Of course, with so many qualifying groups, it is not possible to cover them all in-depth in one article – it is instead more prudent to take a look at the most dramatic groups and big stories so far.
+How is qualifying shaping up for AFCON 2021?-

 Nigeria doing well in Group L